-Э Containment Announced reopening of movie theatres.
-Announced reopening of public educational institutions in September 2020 for 9-12 grade students (phase II), allowing only 15 students per class and respecting the MOH's and the WHO's hygiene measures.
-Announced temporary suspension of flights from the Philippines, from August 13, 2020 onward.
-Announced approval for passengers travelling from Cambodia to transit in Singapore.
-Announced reopening of primary schools on September 7, 2020.
-Announced revision of COVID-19 test fee and deposit for foreign visitors, from September 1: All foreign visitors must undergo the first COVID-19 test upon their arrival, which costs USD 100.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment August 10 • • • • Announced reopening of public educational institutions in September 2020 for 9-12 grade students (Phase II), allowing only 15 students per class and respecting the MOH's and the WHO's hygiene measures.
+August 11 • • • • Announced temporary suspension of flights from the Philippines, from August 13, 2020 onward.
+August 18 • • • • Announced approval for passengers travelling from Cambodia to transit in Singapore.
+August 22 • • • • Announced reopening of primary schools on September 7, 2020.
+August 31 • • Announced revision of COVID-19 test fee and deposit for foreign visitors, from September 1: All foreign visitors must undergo the first COVID-19 test upon their arrival, which costs USD 100.
 The second test will be on the 13th day of their quarantine, costing another USD 100, which can be done at any assigned health base/center closest to them.
 The payment for both tests will be deducted from their deposit.
 The Ministry of Health will return the remainder of the deposit within 3 days after receiving negative results for the second test.
 Foreign travelers into Cambodia, who are guaranteed free of the COVID-19 virus, are still required to pay USD 100 for the second test on top of the deposit for their selected hotels.
-Announced approval for Christian gatherings in church/ place of worship, from September 12.
-Announced reopening of flights to mainland China, Japan, and South Korea from September 15, followed by Lao PDR, Cambodia, and Vietnam from September 22.
-The flights are targeted at foreigners carrying diplomatic and official passports, experts, business managers, high-skilled workers, investors, and their family members; they are not yet open to tourists. •
+September 11 • • • • Announced approval for Christian gatherings in church/ place of worship, from September 12.
+September 17 • • • • Announced reopening of flights to mainland China, Japan, and South Korea from September 15, followed by Lao PDR, Cambodia, and Vietnam from September 22.
+The flights are targeted at foreigners carrying diplomatic and official passports, experts, business managers, high-skilled workers, investors, and their family members; they are not yet open to tourists.
+September 30 • Announced additional measures to support the garment, tourism, and aviation sectors: Garment: Renewal of subsidy of USD 40 for suspended employees in garment- textile, footwear, travel products and bag, for an additional three months, until December 2020.
+Garment: Patent tax and trademark tax exemption and postponed full audit for 2020 by the General Department of Taxation for travel agents and other operators in the tourism sector.
+Tourism: Renewal of subsidy of USD 40 per month for suspended employees in the tourism sector, such as hotels, guesthouses, restaurants, and travel • •

 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

-the tourism sector, such as hotels,

-guesthouses, restaurants, and travel

-agents, for an additional three months,
+Date Monetary Policy/Operations Fiscal Policy agents, for an additional three months, until December 2020.
+Tourism: Renewal of exemptions of all types of monthly tax payments for hotels, guesthouses, restaurants, and travel agents registered with the General Department of Taxation and operating in Phnom Penh, Siem Reap, Preah Sihanouk, Kep, Kampot, Bavet and Poipet for an additional three months, until December 2020.
+Tourism: Renewal of no payment on National Social Security Fund (NSSF) benefits until December 2020.
+Aviation: Renewal of exemption from minimum taxes for airline companies registered in Cambodia, for an additional three months, until December 2020.
+Aviation: Renewal the delay of payment of civil aviation fee debt for an additional two months, until December 2020.
+Announced additional cash subsidy for poor and vulnerable groups under the National Social Protection Council (NSPC)- Cambodia, for an additional three months, Regulatory Forbearance

 until December 2020.

-Tourism: Renewal of exemptions of all

-types of monthly tax payments for

-hotels, guesthouses, restaurants, and

-travel agents registered with the

-General Department of Taxation and

-operating in Phnom Penh, Siem Reap,

-Preah Sihanouk, Kep, Kampot, Bavet

-and Poipet for an additional three

-months, until December 2020.

-Tourism: Renewal of no payment on

-National Social Security Fund (NSSF)

-benefits until December 2020.

-Aviation: Renewal of exemption from

-minimum taxes for airline companies

-registered in Cambodia, for an

-additional three months, until December

-2020.

-Aviation: Renewal the delay of payment

-of civil aviation fee debt for an additional

-two months, until December 2020.

-Announced additional cash subsidy for

-poor and vulnerable groups under the

-National Social Protection Council (NSPC)-

-Cambodia, for an additional three months,

-until December 2020.

-October 12 • • •
+October 12 • • • •

-• • • •

-October 22 • Announced that the implementation of • •

-0010001 22 capital gains tax will be delayed to January
+October 22 • Announced that the implementation of capital gains tax will be delayed to January 1, 2022. • •

-1, 2022.

-October 27 • • •
+October 27 • • • •

+November 8 • • • •

-• •
+November 10 • • • •

-• • • •
+November 11 • • • •